point-4ward/Home-Assistant/README.md

 # My Home Assistant setup:

-This is my current Home Automation setup.
+This is my current Home Automation setup, based on Homeassistant.
+This is my live system as it is running in my house at the moment.
+I am currently tracking the beta channel of releases.
+Below you will find links to how it is all organised, and I am in the process of adding a Wiki to this site that will explain how to create a system like mine from scratch...

 ## Information